 - All Open Iconic icons distributed with BETSEE, kindly released under the permissive MIT license.

 Alexis Pietak and Michael Levin, 2016.
 Exploring instructive physiological signaling with the bioelectric tissue simulation engine (BETSE).
 (Supplement).
 Frontiers in Bioengineering and Biotechnology, 4(55). https://doi.org/10.3389/fbioe.2016.00055

-See also this list of BETSE-centric papers for further supporting material.
+See also this list of BETSE-centric papers for additional material.